 What can you do to help?

 Participate in our events!
-Fayetteville Parks, Natural Resources and Cultural Affairs and collaborating organizations host work days to remove targeted areas and rely heavily on volunteers for this work, which ranges from removal of plants with loppers and shovels, to replanting once invasives are gone.
+The City of Fayetteville and collaborating organizations host work days to remove targeted areas and rely heavily on volunteers for this work, which ranges from removal of plants with loppers and shovels, to replanting once invasives are gone.